Find out if Inheritance Tax is due on assets transferred in or out of a trust and on certain trusts at each 10 year

 The 10 year anniversary charge

-As a trustee, you’ll have to pay a charge on every 10th anniversary of the date your trust was set up if your trust contains relevant property with a value above the Inheritance Tax threshold.
+As a trustee, you will have to pay a charge on every 10 year anniversary of the date your trust was set up if your trust contains relevant property with a value above the Inheritance Tax threshold.

 Work out the Inheritance Tax

-Inheritance Tax is charged at each 10-year anniversary of the trust.
+Inheritance Tax is charged at each 10 year anniversary of the trust.
 It is charged on the net value of any relevant property in the trust on the day before that anniversary.
 Net value is the value after deducting any debts and reliefs such as Business or Agricultural Relief.
 There are different rules if the trust was set up before 27 March 1974.

 The calculation for the 10 yearly charge is complicated.
 Before you can begin, you’ll need the following information: